New Yorker Electronics, Paktron Capacitors Sign Distribution Agreement

 “We are excited to announce our partnership with New Yorker Electronics.
 New Yorker Electronics holds an industry position as a stocking distributor focused on many of the same industries where Paktron’s mission-critical capacitors are utilized.
 We hope our collaboration will help us to mutually grow our businesses and foster new customer relationships,” said Zach Kilsmith, Director of Sales and Engineering for Paktron.

-Established in 1948, New Yorker Electronics is an AS9120B and ISO 9001:2015 certified source of passive components, discrete semiconductors, electromechanical devices, Flash & DRAM modules, embedded board solutions, power supplies, connectors as well as injection molding.
+Established in 1948, New Yorker Electronics is an AS9120B and ISO 9001:2015 at heightcertified source of passive components, discrete semiconductors, electromechanical devices, Flash & DRAM modules, embedded board solutions, power supplies, connectors as well as injection molding.

 As a franchise distributor, New Yorker Electronics supplies Paktron Capacitors Radial Lead, Stacked MLP, RA Angstor, Metalized Polypropylene, Film and Foil Polypropylene, Capstick Gulfwing Lead, EIA Standard Chip Style, ST Surfilm and Lead Frame Style Capacitors as well as QENCHARC RC Snubber Network Filters and custom solutions.